symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

     Make sure to only place this filter where you display the content and not where editing it, as otherwise your users would start to edit the rendered output of their blocks.
-    This feature conflicts with the frontend editing provided by CreateBundle, as create.js operates on the rendered content as displayed to the user.
+    This feature conflicts with the front-end editing provided by CreateBundle, as create.js operates on the rendered content as displayed to the user.
     There is an ongoing `discussion how to fix this`_.